DiogoAzevedo03/city-explorer/README.md

 # myflickr

 ## concept
-Example web app that consumes the flickr API to search for photos, given keywors, and displays them.
+Example web app that consumes the flickr API to search for photos, given keywords, and displays them.

 ## topics in this exercise